MicrosoftDocs/dynamics365smb-docs/financials/fa-how-setup-insurance.md

 3. Fill in the fields as necessary.

 ## To set up insurance journal templates
 [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically creates an insurance journal template the first time that you open the **Insurance Journal** window, but you can set up additional journal templates.
-For more information, see [Working With General Journals](ui-work-general-journals.md).
+For more information, see [Working withGeneral Journals](ui-work-general-journals.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Insurance Journal Templates**, and then choose the related link.
 2. Fill in the fields as necessary.